MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Arrays.md

 ### Reading an array

 You can refer to an array using its variable name.
 To display all the elements in the array, invoke the array name.
-For example, `$a` is an array the numbers 0 through 9:
+For example, `$a` is an array of the numbers 0 through 9:

 ```powershell